-Perfectly Personal Word Art Hexagon Template 01 - Photoshop Transcript ©2019 Jenifer Juris
+Perfectly Personal Word Art Hexagon Template 01 - Photoshop Elements Transcript

+©2019 Jenifer Juris

-The last main category of the paper pieces, word art we're going to cover is hexagons.
+The last main category of the paper pieces word art we're going to cover is hexagons.
 While paper strips are the most common, circles, triangles, and hexagons are right behind them.
-As with the triangles, we are going to complete two hexagon templates step-by-step together.
-And then we'll get to the homework.
+As with the triangles, we are going to complete two hexagon templates step-by-step together, and then we'll get to the homework.
 So let's not waste any time.
 Let's get to the fun part and start making our first hexagon template.

-So here I am in Photoshop.
+So here I am in Photoshop elements.
 I've already created a new file that is 2.25 inches by 2.25 inches at 300 pixels per inch with a transparent background.
 Press the letter D to reset the color chips to the default of black over white.
 The first thing we need to do is create the main hexagon.
 So click on the foreground color chip to open the color picker and choose a medium gray color.
 I'm using hex number nine five nine five nine five and then click okay.
-Now get the custom shape tool and in the tool options, set the tool mode to shape, the fill to solid color, and the stroke to none.
-Click to open the path operations and choose new layer.
-And then click to open the geometry options and choose fixed size.
-Enter a width of two inches and a height of 1.73 inches.
-Then click to open the fly out menu and choose large list.
-If you still don't see the hexagon shape, then click to open the fly out menu and choose the shapes list and then you'll need to click okay to amend the list shown.
-Also, make sure align edges is checked.
+Now get the custom shape tool and in the tool options, click to open the shape picker and choose the hexagon shape.
+If you don't see the hexagon shape, click to open the fly out menu and choose large list.
+If you still don't see the hexagon shape, click on the shapes dropdown box and choose the shapes list.
+Then set the style to none and the geometry options to fixed size.
+Enter a width of two inches and a height of 1.73 inches, and then click on the create a new shape layer icon.

-Then on the document, click and drag until the hexagon is fully within the bounds of the document and then let go.
-Then press control A in windows or command A on a Mac to select all.
-Get the move tool and in the tool options, click on the align horizontal centers icon and the align vertical centers icon.
+Now on the document, click and drag until the hexagon is fully within the bounds of the document and then let go.
+Now press control A in windows or command A on a Mac to select all.
+Then get the move tool and in the tool options, click on the align vertical centers icon and the align horizontal centers icon.
 Then press control D in windows or command D on a Mac to de-select.
 In the layers panel, double click on the name of this layer and change it to main hexagon and then press enter to commit the name change.